-Sarah Wimperis was born into a family with artistic roots that began on the Lizard, Cornwall in 1650 and stretched as far as New Zealand.
+Sarah was born into a family with artistic roots that began on the Lizard, Cornwall in 1650 and stretched as far as New Zealand.
 She studied Fine Art at Falmouth School of Art and graduated with a degree in sculpture.
-After exhibiting with several galleries including the Portal Gallery in London and illustrating for the BBC and the National Trust, she decided to travel the world, painting all the way, from Russia, Israel and Norway.
+After exhibiting with several galleries including, the Portal Gallery in London and illustrating for the BBC and the National Trust, she decided to travel the world, painting all the way, to China, Russia, Israel and Norway.

-Sarah has also exhibited with the Mall Galleries, London, the Royal Institute of Painters in Watercolour and the Discerning Eye.
+Sarah has also exhibited widely including with the Mall Galleries, London, the Royal Institute of Painters and the Discerning Eye.

 Sarah explains: “I am a traditional figurative artist and paint plein air in oil and watercolour.
 Larger studio paintings are completed using plein air reference either at home in my Cornish studio or on my travels in my lovely mobile studio.
 I gather painting inspiration through travel and visiting new places.
 I find myself drawn to domestic subject matter; complex interiors, markets, gardens and am a compulsive sketchbook keeper!”